vieuxcolon/LLM-backdoor-detection-and-remediation/README_updated.md

 | Output-level               | `output`                                                                            |
 | Gradient-based             | `gradient`                                                                          |

-All backdoors can be activated individually or in full pipelines and subsequently **detected using dedicated modules**.
+All backdoors can be activated individually or in full pipelines and subsequently **detected using dedicated modules.

 ---